Caterham Cars: History

 Colin Chapman's Lotus Cars launched the Series 1 Lotus Seven in 1957.
 The car was immediately embraced by enthusiasts as a low-cost, lightweight sports car and successful race car.
 Revised Series 2, Series 3 and Series 4 versions were subsequently launched in 1960, 1968 and 1970 respectively.

 Caterham Cars had been a major Lotus 7 dealer during the 1960s, and its founder, Graham Nearn, purchased the rights to continue manufacture of the Seven design from Chapman in 1973, after Lotus announced its intention to discontinue the model.
 Caterham initially restarted manufacture of the Lotus Seven Series 4; however, when this proved unpopular, production switched to a Series 3 model in 1974.

 In 1974, under the name of Seven Cars Limited, Caterham built 20 production cars with chassis numbers 1 to 20 and one prototype, with chassis number 0 (CS3 3550 – CS3 3570).

-Of the 21 cars produced in the first year, all were fitted with the Ford Lotus Twin Cam 1557cc engine, with the exception of chassis number 7 which, intended for racing, was fitted with a 1962cc twin cam engine sourced from Alfa Romeo.
+Of the 21 cars produced in the first year, all were fitted with the Ford-Lotus Twin Cam 1557 cc engine, with the exception of chassis number 7 which, intended for racing, was fitted with a 1962 cc twin cam engine sourced from Alfa Romeo.
+In 1977 it was announced that Caterham Cars had taken over the rights to build and develop the Twin Cam engine.
+Caterham also had the big-valve version (with twin Dell'Orto carburettors) emissions tested and obtained a certificate of compliance.
+In the end, Caterham had engine tuners Vegantune build the engines, using reconditioned twin cam heads, to supply the very important Japanese market.
+Caterham also had Vegantune develop a version of the Twin Cam using Ford's 1598-cc block (rather than basing it on the earlier 1498 cc unit) with their own, improved DOHC cylinder head.
+Called the VTA, this variant launched in 1983.
+Supplied to Caterham Cars as a replacement for the Twin Cam in the Caterham Seven, the VTA featured belt-driven cams.
+The engine used the later Crossflow block and displaced 1.6 or 1.7 litres.
+Power was 140 to 160 hp.
+Around 40 units were supplied to Caterham but quality control was very uneven and Caterham eventually switched over to the Cosworth BDR or the single-cam 1700 Supersprint.

-The Lotus/Caterham 7 is widely regarded by car enthusiasts and the media as one of the signature sports cars of the 20th century.
-With 2007 marking the 50th year of continuous production, the Seven still enjoys strong support and success in clubman-style racing.
+The Caterham 7, based on the Lotus Seven, is one of Caterham's flagship models.
+With 2007 marking the 50th year of continuous production, the Seven is still successful in clubman-style racing.

 Graham Macdonald joined Caterham in 2007 and spent five years as Chief Financial Officer before becoming CEO in 2012.
 During that period, he steered the business through various changes and challenges before securing long-term security by overseeing the acquisition by VT Holdings.